 New processing will be adopted, it is claimed, with an all-new system-on-chip - not the Nvidia Tegra, then.
 It would have to be based on the exact same architecture mind, considering that the games will need to be completely compatible between machines.

 Gamepedia says that the most likely benefits of the new SoC will be shorter loading times and possible higher frame rates.

-Lastly, the new machine will support 4K output, although we find this rumour peculiar considering there will be no dock and the machine is unlikely to have a 4K display built in.
+Lastly, the more advanced of the two will support 4K output.
+It is unlikely that the cheaper of the two models will have this functionality though, considering there will be no dock and neither machine is likely to have a 4K display built in.

-It might have a 1080p display, however, rather than the 720p one on the current Switch.
-That makes more sense considering its portability.
+The more advanced one might have a 1080p display instead, rather than the 720p one on the current Switch.

-All games for the new Nintendo Switch will be playable on the existing Switch too, and vice versa.
-This is just a new model in the same way the New Nintendo 3DS plays last-gen 3DS games.
+All games for the new Nintendo Switch variants will be playable on the existing Switch too, and vice versa.
+These are just new models in the same way the New Nintendo 3DS plays last-gen 3DS games.

-It's unlikely that Metroid Prime 4 will be a launch title for the Nintendo Switch 2019 variant as Nintendo itself admitted original development was scrapped and started again from scratch recently, by an alternative developer.
+It's unlikely that Metroid Prime 4 will be a launch title for either Nintendo Switch 2019 variant sadly.
+Nintendo itself admitted original development was scrapped and started again from scratch, by an alternative developer.

 It has since followed that up by suggesting that the new Switch consoles could be first announced at E3 in Los Angeles in June, with a release soon after.